engagementlab/streetcred/README.md

 Introduction
 ------------

 StreetCred is a civic reputation API.
 It accepts incoming POST requests and calculates the user's awards based on pre-defined campaign criteria.
+Based on what criteria have been fulfilled, messages will be returned (as json) so that status updates can be displayed in the originating app.

 Installation
 -------------